magarena/magarena/release/README.txt

     devoid, miracle overlay
     draw damage prevent shield as blue number above pt, fixes #603 remove text mode
-    use image size presets settings for all card image move preferred image size setting to main General tab since it applies to all card images not just gameplay.
+    use image size presets settings for all card images. move preferred image size setting to main General tab. prevent UI freeze on CardBuilder startup.
-    Ensure CardsCanvas image reflects preferred size setting without needing a restart.
-    Set default card image size to proxy size CardViewer gets image on separate thread
-    new look DeckStatisticsViewer.
-    re-vamp of DuelDecksScreen layout by moving deck stats and description into sidebar.
+    improve layout of deck statistics panel.
+    improve layout of duel decks screen for a more consistent UI. card images selected based on location: custom -> crops -> cards/tokens -> missing proxy.

 - added the following to the card script:
     effect: you may cost.
 If you don't, effect